 SCR has also been combined with DPF technology to provide simultaneous large reductions in NOx and PM emissions as well as reductions in CO and hydrocarbon emissions.
 In California, a 300-ton gantry crane powered by a turbocharged, after-cooled diesel engine rated at 850 kW was equipped with such a combined emission system in 2001.
-The expected emission reductions were an 85 % reduction of particulate matter and a 90 % reduction in NOx.
+The expected emission reductions were an 85% reduction of particulate matter and a 90% reduction in NOx.
 A few combined SCR/DPF systems have also been installed on stationary diesel engines used for power production including six Caterpillar 3516B engines operating in southern California.
 Volvo AB recently announced in the summer of 2004 the launch of 27 diesel transit buses in Sweden that are operating with a combined SCR/DPF system to reduce PM and NOx emissions below the European Euro 5 heavy-duty emission limits that do not come into force until 2008.
 A number of small test fleets of heavy-duty over-the-road diesel vehicles are also operating within the U.S. to demonstrate the capabilities of combined PM and NOx control using SCR and DPFs.
-The U.S. Department of Energy's (DOE) APBF-DEC program includes the evaluation of two different combined SCR/DPF systems on a 12-liter heavy-duty diesel engine.
-Results on this program will be reported at the 10th Annual DEER (Diesel Engine Emission Research) Conference during the week of August 29, 2004.
-The results to-date include the operation of these two different SCR/DPF systems for 2000 hours of durability with emission performance near the EPA 2010 heavy-duty on-road emission limits.
+DOE's (U.S. Department of Energy) APBF-DEC program includes the evaluation of two different combined SCR/DPF systems on a 12 liter heavy-duty diesel engine.
+Results on this program were reported at the 10th Annual DEER (Diesel Engine Emission Research) Conference during the week of August 29, 2004.
+These results included the operation of these two different SCR/DPF systems for 2000 hours of durability with emission performance near the EPA 2010 heavy-duty on-road emission limits.
+A final report on this APBF-DEC project is expected in late 2005 detailing the performance of these SCR/DPF systems through 6000 hours of engine aging.

-NOx Adsorber Technology - MECA believes that NOx absorber technology will also be an available NOx control strategy to help reduce NOx emissions form marine and locomotive diesel engines.
+NOx Adsorber Technology - MECA believes that NOx absorber technology will also be an available NOx control strategy to help reduce NOx emissions from stationary diesel engines.

 NOx adsorber catalysts are currently being used commercially in light-duty gasoline direct injection (GDI) engines sold in Europe and Japan.
 This technology continues to undergo extensive research and development in preparation for the U.S. 2007/2010 on-road heavy-duty and Tier 4 nonroad diesel engine requirements.
 The progress in developing and optimizing this technology has been extremely impressive.
-Indeed, the Clean Diesel Independent Review Panel, charged by EPA to assess the technological progress in meeting the 2007/2010 standards, concluded in the latter part of 2002 that NOx adsorber technology development was on track to help meet the on-road heavy-duty engine standards and no technological roadblocks were identified.
-The recent EPA Highway Diesel Progress Review Report 2 (March 2004) also summarizes recent results from the Department of Energy's APBF-DEC program that demonstrate the ability of a NOx adsorber/DPF system to maintain 90% NOx efficiency on a heavy-duty diesel engine for more than 1500 hours of operation.
-Information to be presented at DOE's DEER Conference will update information on this heavy-duty NOx adsorber/DPF system test program and show that this 90% NOx efficiency level was maintained through 2000 hours of durability including numerous high temperature desulfation events.
+Indeed, the Clean Diesel Independent Review Panel, charged by EPA to assess the technological progress in meeting the 2007/2010 standards, concluded in latter part of 2002, that NOx adsorber technology development was on track to help meet the on-road heavy-duty engine standards and no technological roadblocks were identified.
+The recent EPA Highway Diesel Progress Review Report 2 (March 2004) also summarizes recent results from the DOE APBF-DEC program that demonstrate the ability of a NOx adsorber/DPF system to maintain 90% NOx efficiency on a heavy-duty diesel engine for more than 1500 hours of operation.
+Information presented at DOE's 10th Annual DEER Conference during the week of August 29, 2004 updated information on this heavy-duty NOx adsorber/DPF system test program and showed that this 90% NOx efficiency level was maintained through 2000 hours of durability including numerous high temperature desulfation events.